apple/swift-system/NNNN-system-stat.md

   /// Creates a strongly-typed `FileMode` from the raw C value. public init(rawValue: CInterop.Mode)

+  /// Creates a strongly-typed `FileMode` from the raw C value. public init(_ rawValue: CInterop.Mode)

   /// Creates a `FileMode` from the given file type and permissions.
   ///